MaoZiming/papers/4-distributed-systems/42-lamport-clocks.md

 * **Vector Clocks**: More complex, vector of counters per process, provides detailed causal ordering and concurrency detection.
   * **Causal ordering**: Event $A$ causally precedes event $B$ if $VC_A \leq VC_B$ (i.e., for all $k$, $VC_A[k] \leq VC_B[k]$) and $VC_A \neq VC_B$.
   * **Concurrency Detection**: Two events are concurrent if their vector clocks are incomparable.

+## Mutual Exclusion example

+* Three type of messages ( REQUEST, REPLY and RELEASE) are used and communication channels are assumed to follow FIFO order.
+  * A site send a REQUEST message to all other site to get their permission to enter critical section.
+  * A site send a REPLY message to requesting site to give its permission to enter the critical section.
+  * A site send a RELEASE message to all other site upon exiting the critical section.
+* Every site Si, keeps a queue to store critical section requests ordered by their timestamps. request_queuei denotes the queue of site Si
+* A timestamp is given to each critical section request using Lamport’s logical clock.
+* Timestamp is used to determine priority of critical section requests.
+Smaller timestamp gets high priority over larger timestamp.
+The execution of critical section request is always in the order of their timestamp.

+* To enter Critical section:
+* When a site Si wants to enter the critical section, it sends a request message Request(tsi, i) to all other sites and places the request on request_queuei.
+Here, Tsi denotes the timestamp of Site Si
+* When a site Sj receives the request message REQUEST(tsi, i) from site Si, it returns a timestamped REPLY message to site Si and places the request of site Si on request_queuej
+* To execute the critical section:
+* A site Si can enter the critical section if it has received the message `REPLY` with timestamp larger than (tsi, i) from all other sites and its own request is at the top of request_queuei
+* To release the critical section:
+* When a site Si exits the critical section, it removes its own request from the top of its request queue and sends a timestamped RELEASE message to all other sites
+* When a site Sj receives the timestamped RELEASE message from site Si, it removes the request of Si from its request queue

+### Drawbacks

+* Unreliable approach: failure of any one of the processes will halt the progresse of the entire system.
+* High message complexity: Algorithm requires $3(N-1)$ messages for each critical section request.
+  * $(N-1)$ messages for REQUEST, $(N-1)$ messages for REPLY and $(N-1)$ messages for RELEASE.